AsishKsasidharan/wind-spd-dir-fortran/README.md

 # wind-spd-dir-fortran
 This project contains a fortran code for Computing Wind Speed and Direction from u and v wind components.
+#This code is for computing wind speed and direction form a file contains U and V components (column-wise)

 U=u Component of the wind
 v=v Component of the wind